Alexei Kovalev: Personal life

 At the age of eight, Kovalev himself was diagnosed with a heart disorder that prevented him from playing hockey for two years while he underwent treatment.

 Kovalev is a licensed aircraft pilot.
-He has a step sister Adel Bukary and a brother Maximilian Kovalev.
-His parents hailed from Brighton Beach, Brooklyn.
+He has a step-sister, Adel Bukary, and a brother, Maxim Kovalev.

 Charity work

 In October 2006, he unveiled the Kovy's Kids Suite at the Bell Centre to give children with heart conditions the opportunity to attend hockey games at the Bell Centre.
 In March 2008, Kovalev released a two-disc DVD titled My Hockey Tips and Training Methods.
 He donated 100 percent of the DVD sale profits to charities that promote cardiac care for children.